ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ```

 4. Push Notifications service supports retrieval of individual notifications from the notification tray.
 For notifications accessed from the notification tray, you are provided with a handle only to the notification that is being clicked.
 All notifications are displayed when the application is opened normally.
-Update your <strong>AndroidManifest.xml</strong> file with the following snippet to use this functionality,
+Update your `AndroidManifest.xml` file with the following snippet to use this functionality,

 ```
 <activity android:name="